Muhammad Shah I: Reign

 In 1403, Zafar Khan's son Tatar Khan urged his father to march on Delhi to take advantage of the situation, but Zafar declined.
 As a result, in 1403, Tatar imprisoned Zafar in Ashaval (now Ahmedabad) and declared himself Sultan of Gujarat, reigning as Muhammad Shah I. Tatar humbled the chief of Nandod in Rajpipla, and marched towards Delhi.
 On the way, Tatar was poisoned by his uncle, Shams Khán Dandáni, at Sinor on the north bank of Narmada River.
 Some sources says he died naturally due to weather or due to his habit of heavy drinking.
 After the death of Tatar, Zafar was released from the prison in 1404.
 Zafar Khán asked his own younger brother Shams Khán Dandáni to carry on the government, but Shams refused.
 Zafar took over the control over administration.
 In 1407, he declared himself as Sultan Muzaffar Shah I at Birpur or Sherpur, took the insignia of royalty and issued coins in his name.
+Tatar Khan's oldest son, Ahmad Shah I, later ascended the throne of Gujarat following Sultan Muzaffar's death, while his younger son, Latif Khan served as a general of his brother.